 21. Packed Lunches

-Please note that the packed lunches are not provided for you on the chalet day off or your final departure day.
-The packed lunches can be only be included if added as an extra service on your booking invoice.
+Please note that the packed lunches are not provided for you either chalet days off or on your final departure day.
+The packed lunches can only be included if added as an extra service on your booking invoice.
 The free packed lunches consist of one medium sized baguette with a designated daily filling, small bottle of water and a chocolate bar / piece of cake per person.
 We reserve the right to make any changes to the above.

 22. Staff Working Hours, Chalet Days Off, Catering Arrangements, Meal Times and Child Dinners

-Regardless of any length of stay less than the normal 6 nights or any other booking stipulation / discount our chefs and chalet staff take one and a half days off per week where catering is not provided in the evenings and the mornings.
+Regardless of any length of stay less than the normal 6 nights or any other booking stipulation / discount, our chefs and chalet staff take two days off per week.

-Any other catered aspects of the 6-day catered package including wine, cordials and packed lunches are not provided on the chalet day off.
-On any departure day from your chalet we serve a continental breakfast only and not a cooked breakfast
+Any other catered aspects of the 6-day catered package including wine, cordials and packed lunches are not provided on the two chalet days off.
+On any departure day from your chalet, we serve a continental breakfast only and not a cooked breakfast.

 23. Premium and Classic Packages